ethersphere/swarm/README.md

 In last terminal:

-`geth attach /tmp/metafoo/META.ipc` or  `geth attach /tmp/metabar/META.ipc`, depending on which node you want to talk to.
+`geth attach /tmp/meta-#/META.ipc`, depending on which node # you want to talk to.

 ## FUNCTIONALITY